-Illumina guarantees that all reagent products will ship with a minimum viable shelf-life of three months.
+Illumina guarantees that all reagent products ship with a minimum viable shelf life of three months.

 Yes.
-There are two new reagents in MiSeq v3 kits: new Incorporation Mix (IMT) and new Scan Mix (USM), and the PR2 volume is increased to 500 ml to support longer runs.
+There are two new reagents in MiSeq Reagent Kit v3: new Incorporation Mix (IMT) and new Scan Mix (USM), and the PR2 volume is increased to 500 ml to support longer runs.

-All MiSeq runs include an automated wash, which rinses out the primary fluidics line, and does not require user intervention.
-However, the automated wash does not replace the need for a post-run wash, which should be performed after every run to flush any remaining reagents from the fluidics lines and sippers, and prevent salt accumulation, crystallization, and cross-contamination from the previous run.
-A maintenance wash should be performed every 30 days.
+However, the automated wash does not replace the post-run wash, which must be performed after every run to flush any remaining reagents from the fluidics tubes and sippers and prevent salt accumulation, crystallization, and cross-contamination from the previous run.

-The manifest folder contains manifest files required for the Custom Amplicon and PCR Amplicon workflows.
-A manifest file is required to specify the alignments to a reference and the targeted reference regions used in the workflow.
-You can specify the location of the manifest folder using the MiSeq software interface.
-Before you begin the sequencing run, copy the manifest file to the specified location.
+You can specify the location of the manifest folder using the MiSeq control software interface.
+Before starting the run, copy the manifest file to the specified location.

-During run setup, the software searches for a sample sheet of a name that matches the barcode number of the reagent cartridge scanned in the previous run setup step.
-If a sample sheet of this name is not found, the software will pause and prompt you to browse to the apppropriate sample sheet for this run, regardless of the sample sheet file name.
+During run setup, the software searches for a sample sheet with a name that matches the barcode number of the reagent cartridge scanned in the previous run setup step.
+If a sample sheet is not found, the software pauses and prompts you to browse to the apppropriate sample sheet for the run, regardless of the file name.
 Naming the sample sheet with the reagent barcode number skips this additional step.

-You can perform up to 2 x 250 bp, or 500 cycles of sequencing on the MiSeq using the MiSeq Reagent Kit v2.
-However, as few as 36 cycles can be used for some applications.
+You can perform up to 2 x 250 bp, or 500 cycles of sequencing, on the MiSeq using the MiSeq Reagent Kit v2.
+However, some applications tolerate as few as 36 cycles.

-Using the MiSeq Reagent Kit v3, you can perform up to 2 x 300 bp, or 600 cycles of sequencing.
-MiSeq Reagent Kit v3 is available in two sizes, 600 cycles and 150 cycles.
+The MiSeq Reagent Kit v3 allows up to 2 x 300 bp, or 600 cycles of sequencing.
+The MiSeq Reagent Kit v3 is available in two sizes: 600-cycle and 150-cycle.

 A 600-cycle run takes approximately 55 hours.

-Dual-indexed runs on the HiSeq comprise 8 bp of index sequence rather than 6 bp plus a seventh for phasing calculations.
-For more information, see the user guide for your sequencing instrument.
+Dual-indexed runs on HiSeq systems comprise 8 bp of index sequence rather than 6 bp plus a seventh for phasing calculations.
+For more information, see the system guide for your sequencing system.

 One full cycle takes approximately 6 minutes and consists of a chemistry cycle and an imaging cycle.

-With MCS v2.3, template generation occurs during the first 7 cycles of sequencing.
+With MiSeq Control Software (MCS) v2.3, template generation occurs during the first 7 cycles of sequencing.
 When using earlier versions of MCS, template generation occurs during the first 4 cycles of imaging.